 You are either going to love me or hate me for this recipe.

-Five ingredients.
-Most of which probably reside in your pantry right now.
-Five ingredients that result in some of the most addictive faux-candy known to man.
-No candy thermometer needed, yet you still end up with a divine toffee that is made other-worldly by being baked on top of salty pretzels and furthered by a smothering of rich, dark chocolate and a sprinkle of sea salt.
+Yet you’ll still end up with a divine toffee that is made other-worldly by being baked on top of salty pretzels and furthered by a smothering of rich, dark chocolate and a sprinkle of sea salt.

 One Year Ago: Grilled Steak and Veggie Kebabs